 Plymouth City Council leader Tudor Evans has announced the top political team that will lead the authority’s new Labour administration.

-The 10-strong Cabinet will be responsible for running of the Council and making the key decisions following the Annual Meeting on Friday 18 May.
+The 10-strong Cabinet will be responsible for the running of the Council and making the key decisions following the Annual Meeting tomorrow (Friday 17 May).

 Tudor Evans, Leader

 The Cabinet is led by Councillor Tudor Evans, Labour councillor for Ham, who has previously served three terms as leader between 1998 and 2000, 2003 to 2007 and 2012 to 2016 and 2018 onwards.
 His responsibilities include economy and enterprise, regional and local economic strategy, the corporate plan, corporate policy development, the new Box visitor attraction due to open next year, liaison with Government, HM Dockyard and defence issues and strategic and commercial projects.

 Peter Smith, Deputy Leader

 Councillor Peter Smith is Deputy Leader, with responsibility for human resources, organisational development and trade union liaison, the library service, Mayflower 400 commemorations, events, leisure management contract, democracy and governance, member development and sports development.
 His portfolio also now includes parks, recreation and sports pitches.

 Mark Lowry, Finance

 Councillor Mark Lowry, who represents Honicknowle, is Cabinet member for Finance, with a brief that includes overseeing the revenue budget, performance management and pledge delivery, district shopping centre revival, corporate property and land and facilities management, the health and wellbeing hubs investment programme, the City Centre Company, monitoring and oversight of the capital programme, revenues and municipal enterprise and fees and charges.

 Chris Penberthy, Housing and Co-operative Development